Link Search Menu Expand Document

 Access Layer

-Enable layer 2 protection mechanisms such as Loop Protection, BPDU Filter, Root Guard, and BPDU Protection.
+Enable Layer 2 protection mechanisms such as Loop Protection, BPDU Filter, Root Guard, and BPDU Protection.

 To simplify the network as much as possible, all routing is performed on the core devices.